Our Evolving Digitalisation Strategy

 We have already implemented our Data Landing Page, the Energy Data Hub, which has been created to house all data that SPEN currently shares openly in the public domain.
 There is a particular focus on making our data open within our strategy because we recognise the important role that it will play in enabling a flexible energy market.

 Our Data Strategy is broken down into 6 critical data capabilities which we will need to invest in to support the delivery of our digital and data projects.
-These 6 key capabilities follow the good data management principles of the Energy Data Task Force's (EDTF) Data Best Practice Guidelines which underpin our digital journey.
+These 6 key capabilities follow the good data management principles of Ofgem's Data Best Practice Guidance which underpin our digital journey.

 Our IT Cyber Resilience Plan

 ScottishPower and Iberdrola recognise that the security of its people, assets and data is vital to the continued success of these business functions, therefore investment in security is an ongoing priority.
 As part of our plans for RIIO-2 we have created an IT Cyber Resilience Plan which will help ensure the safety of the transmission and distribution networks.
 The confidential plan demonstrates how ongoing IT security measures aid in both preventing and minimising the impact of incidents on essential services.

 Delivering a significant Digitalisation and Data transformation programme will impact our workforce, business and supply chain and we recognise the need to recruit new skills, train our current workforce, implement new ways of working and generate external partnerships to meet the challenges ahead.
 We have developed plans to support our transition and have already established our business "Centre of Excellence" and "IT Digital Hub" which will work alongside our IT and Business Change teams.
 A critical part of our Digitalisation & Data Strategy is the adoption of agile ways of working and we have developed a team of agile delivery professionals within the Digital Hub to bring new agile delivery methods into our organisation.

 Our strategic principles are as follows: